Why Potential New Friends May Not Follow Through After Talking About Hanging Out

 They're pessimistic and prematurely concluded it wouldn't work out

 They thought about hanging out again, but decided, "Ah, what's the point?
 We probably won't have much in common, or they'll end up disappointing me."
-A few reasons they may be pessimistic about new friends: It's just in their nature to figure things won't work out; They've been burned by friends in the past; They have lower self-esteem and unconsciously protect themselves from rejection by coming with reasons not to try.
+A few reasons they may be pessimistic about new friends: They've been burned by people in the past; They're mildly depressed and assume most things won't go well; They have lower self-esteem and unconsciously protect themselves from rejection by coming with reasons not to try.

 They figured you didn't really want to hang out again

 This one can come from a mix of insecurity and pessimism.
 They think, "Yeah, we talked for a bit, but they didn't really want to do something next week.
 They were just being polite.
-If I ask them to hang out I'm only going to annoy them and seem clueless."
+If I ask them if they want to meet for coffee I'm only going to annoy them and seem clueless."

 They assumed you were too busy to get together